How to reduce the risk of an encounter with a shark

-- Tell an on-duty lifesaver or lifeguard if you spot a shark near swimmers or surfers.
+- Tell an on-duty lifesaver or lifeguard if you see a shark.

-- Don’t swim with bleeding cuts or wounds.
+- Stay out of the water with bleeding cuts or wounds.

-- Always swim, dive or surf with other people.
+- It's best to swim, dive or surf with other people.

-- Avoid murky water, waters with known effluents or sewage.
+- Keep away from murky, dirty water, and waters with known effluents or sewage.

 - Avoid areas used by recreational or commercial fishers.

 - Avoid areas with signs of bait fish or fish feeding activity; diving seabirds are a good indicator of fish activity.

 - Dolphins do not indicate the absence of sharks; both often feed together on the same food, and sharks are known to eat dolphins.

 - Be aware that sharks may be present between sandbars or near steep drop offs.

 - Steer clear of swimming in canals and swimming or surfing in river/harbour mouths.